 - 1. Estimation of activation energy of saponification reaction in a batch reactor - 2.
 Estimation of reaction rate constant in a semi-batch reactor - 3.
 Estimation of reaction rate constant in a plug flow reactor - 4.
 Estimation of reaction rate constant in a continuously stirred tank reactor - 5.
 Residence Time Distribution in a plug flow reactor - 6.
 Residence Time Distribution in a continuously stirred tank reactor - 7.
 Process Control Simulator using electrical analogue - 8.
 Study of Flow Control Trainer - 9.
 Study of Level Control Trainer - 10.
 Study of Temperature Control Trainer - 11.
 Study of Pressure Control Trainer - 12.
 To study the dynamics of two thank interacting and non-interacting system - 13.
 Study of open loop dynamics of first and second order system using MATLAB-SIMULINK

-Course Code: PRT-402 Course Name: Project-II Course Details:
+Course Code: PRT-402 Course Name: Project-II Breakup: 0 -0 - 6 - 4

-Simulation/Experimental/Research/Design Projects to be done by groups of students.
+Simulation/Experimental/Research/Design Projects based on Global, local and regional level to be done by groups of students.

 List of possible departmental electives: